FrostDigital/flink-framework/website/docs/Plugins/Official plugins/plugin-api-docs.md

 > 👷🏻‍♂️ This plugin is in alpha

-A plugin that generates API documentation based on registered handlers and its routes and schemas.
+A plugin that generates API documentation based on registered handlers and their routes and schemas.

 ## Usage